p4-team/ctf/2016-04-15-plaid-ctf/crypto_tonnerre/README.md

 ```

 It then sent us `res` and asked for resulting key.
-If we knew the `secret` factorization of `N` then we could simply use EGCD to recover `r` exponent (like in RSA), but of course we don't know it.

 We know `N` and `g` from the source code, while `v` is the verifier value we extracted via SQL injection.